microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 Type in 'b2c' for B2C mode of authentication.
 ![b2cmode.png](/images/b2cmode.png)
-Go to the [B2C setup](https://github.com/UCL-MSc-Learn-LTI/Learn-LTI/blob/main/deployment/B2C_Docs/B2C_Deployment.md) for B2C deployment.
+**IMPORTANT: If you choose B2C, go to the [B2C setup documentation guide](https://github.com/UCL-MSc-Learn-LTI/Learn-LTI/blob/all-test1/deployment/B2C_Docs/B2C_Deployment.md) for instructions on how to complete B2C deployment.**

 # Deploy to Azure Subscription using the script